scizzorz/milk/README.md

 Anyway, I've always found git's standard porcelain to be... confusing.
 I'm sure many newer users may also feel that way, so I'd like to see if I can do something about it.
 Maybe I can't.
 Whatever.

+The original idea credit goes to [eevee/tcup](https://github.com/eevee/tcup), but that project seems to be have been long abandoned.
+Many moons ago it was even written in Rust 0.6.

 ### Why is it called that